ninbura/pokemon-on-the-analogue-pocket/readme.md

     - [Virtual Console to normal save converter](https://savefileconverter.com/#/flash-carts)

 # acquiring the GS Ball in Pokémon Crystal
+- see [convert save data (Virtual Console)](#convert-save-data-Virtual-Console) for more context.
+- steps
     1. save in-front of Lance (doesn't have to be your first time battling him)
     2. backup your save data
     3. convert your save data to VC data using [this tool](https://inject.sigkill.tech/converter/3Dsvc)
     4. transfer your save into Crystal Virtual Console edition using checkpoint (see [relevant guides](#relevant-guides))
     5. defeat lance
     6. enter the Goldenrod City Pokémon Center
     7. exit the Goldenrod City Pokémon Center
     8. receive the GS Ball
     9. backup your save data using checkpoint (see [relevant guides](#relevant-guides))
     10. re-convert you save data using [this tool](https://savefileconverter.com/#/flash-carts)
     11. re-inject your save into your core/cart

 # interfacing with Pokémon Home
 **Note that you can can transfer Gen 4-6 from 3DS into Pokémon Home *without using retail cartridges* as mentioned in https://github.com/ninbura/pokemon-on-the-Analogue-Pocket/issues/3**.